Social engineering continues to evolve in various ways:

 Stage 3: Building Trust and "Amygdala Hijacking"

-The next stage of the social engineering attack cycle is using the information threat actors gathered to start building trust with target victims.
+The next stage of the social engineering life cycle is using the information threat actors gathered to start building trust with target victims.
 This is often referred to as “amygdala hijacking” which is, essentially, bending people to your will by tapping into emotional responses.
 Coined by psychologist Dr. Daniel Goleman:

 An amygdala hijack “occurs when any strong emotion — anger, fear, anxiety, or even extreme excitement — impairs the prefrontal cortex, the part of the brain in the frontal lobe that regulates rational thought.”